-These Strawberry Crumb Bars taste like fresh strawberry pie, but in bar form.
+These Strawberry Crumb Bars taste like fresh strawberry pie but in bar form.
 They are made with a fresh strawberry filling and just scream summertime flavor.

 The other day, I found a huge carton of strawberries for a cheap price at Costco.
 I knew even if we couldn't eat them all, I could surely use them to create a recipe.
 And, that is just what I did.
-These strawberry crumb bars resemble a crumb topped pie in flavor and texture, but in cookie bar form.
+These strawberry crumb bars resemble a crumb topped pie in flavor and texture but in cookie bar form.

 - For the Crust and Crumble: All-purpose flour and almond flour are combined alongside brown sugar, baking powder, and salt.
 The crust is finished with cold butter that is cut into the dry ingredients for a tender crust and crumb.
-The brown sugar adds a delicious caramelized flavor and the almond flour adds a much needed nuttiness.
+The brown sugar adds a delicious caramelized flavor and the almond flour adds a much-needed nuttiness.

 - For the Filling: Instead of using a jam, I opted for a fresh strawberry filling.
 The filling is made with strawberries, granulated sugar, cornstarch, lemon juice, and butter.
-The vanilla extract is completely optional, but does add a nice added flavor.
+The vanilla extract is completely optional but does add a nice added flavor.
 The cornstarch is there to help thicken the whole mixture out.
 Strawberries are naturally sweet, so only a small amount of sugar is called for here.
-While the lemon juice assists in the thickening process as well, in addition to adding a much needed acidic element.
+While the lemon juice assists in the thickening process as well, in addition to adding a much-needed acidic element.

 - The filling is made by stirring together the strawberries, sugar, cornstarch, and lemon juice.
-This mixture is then transferred to a medium sized saucepan and placed over medium heat.
+This mixture is then transferred to a medium-sized saucepan and placed over medium heat.
 Stirring frequently, the strawberry filling is brought to a boil, before being reduced to a simmer until completely thickened.
 The saucepan is removed from the heat and the butter is stirred into the mixture until completely incorporated.
 For efficient cooling, transfer the filling out of the saucepan into a bowl, and set aside.

-Three-quarters of the crust is added to the prepared pan, pressed until an even layer forms.
+- Three-quarters of the crust is added to the prepared pan, pressed until an even layer forms.
 The cooled filling is spread over this layer.
 And, the rest of the crust is loosely crumbled on top of the strawberry filling before baking for 30-35 minutes.

 These strawberry crumb bars are incredibly comforting in flavor, like a slice of pie.
 They just taste like summer!
 I think you will enjoy them as much as I did.
 These bars would be great enjoyed on a picnic or warmed in the microwave with a scoop of ice cream at home.
 Comment below if you make this recipe!

 Strawberry Crumb Bars